JeremyVsquared/ISLR/convolutional_neural_nets.md

 # More architectures

-In general, the more convolution steps we have, the more complicated features our network will be able to learn to recognize
+In general, the more convolution steps we have, the more complicated relationships our network will be able to learn to recognize

 Notable architectures:
     - LeNet